odea-project/qAlgorithms/report/report.md

 bin encompasses multiple bins and/or noise, leading to a skewed distribution

 **5) Points Outside the 3-sigma Interval**
-This functions as a simple test for normality and too-heavy scattering.
+This functions as a simple test for normality and too heavy scattering.
-At 3 sigma, the likelihood of a point being part of a normally distributed sample is orders of magnitude lower than the 1% error margin used to calculate the critical value during binning.
+At 3 sigma, the likelihood of a point being part of a normally distributed sample is similar to the 1% error margin used to calculate the critical value during binning.
+Since this estimate does not consider the absoute deviation of the outliers, it should only be used as a component of estimating high scattering in bins.

 **6) DQSB below 0.5**
 If the DQSB is less than 0.5, points in the bin are on average closer